syncfusion-content/angular-docs/angular/RadialMenu/Getting-Started.md

 # Getting Started

-This section helps to get started of the RadialMenu component in an Angular2 application.
+This section helps to get started of the RadialMenu component in an Angular application.

 ![](Getting_Started_images/getting-started_img1.png)